List of Christian denominational positions on homosexuality: Pentecostalism

 Most churches in the Pentecostal Movement view homosexual behavior as a sin.
-The second largest Pentecostal Church in the U.S., the Assemblies of God, makes its view clear on homosexuality in a position paper stating: "...there is absolutely no affirmation of homosexual behavior found anywhere in Scripture.
+The largest Pentecostal Church in the U.S., the Assemblies of God, makes its view clear on homosexuality in a position paper stating: "...there is absolutely no affirmation of homosexual behavior found anywhere in Scripture.
 Rather, the consistent sexual ideal is chastity for those outside a monogamous heterosexual marriage and fidelity for those inside such a marriage.
 There is also abundant evidence that homosexual behavior, along with illicit heterosexual behavior, is immoral and comes under the judgment of God."
+The largest Oneness Pentecostal organization, the United Pentecostal Church International, is "absolutely opposed to homosexuality."

+The Indian Pentecostal Church of God the largest Pentecostal denomination in India has made its position clear that according to the 66 books of the Holy Bible, marriage must be between husband and wife and there must be no sexual union outside of marriage.

 The Church of God (Cleveland, Tennessee) similarly condemns homosexuality.
 These churches therefore oppose same-sex unions, gay pastors, and would tend to forbid congregants who persist in homosexual practices.
 Politically, they are likely to support politicians with the same viewpoints.
 Assemblies of God churches insist that those who engage in homosexual activity should cease such behavior, as with any sin.
 The Church of God In Christ has taken similar positions which condemn homosexuality and same sex marriage.

+Additionally, the bylaws of the International Church of the Foursquare Gospel affirm that "marriage is a biblical covenant relationship between a man and a woman established initially by God."